Zenlytic/zenlytic-docs/docs/4_data_modeling/91_dimension.md

 `description`: The description of the dimension.
 This is shown in the UI and can help end users understand what the field represents.

 `zoe_description`: The description of the dimension as shown to Zoë.
 If not set, Zoë uses `description` instead.
-If set, this replaces `description` for Zoe only.
+If set, this replaces `description` for Zoë only.
 End users will still see `description` in the UI.

 `primary_key`: A yes (or true) indicates that this field is the primary key of the table.
 The default is (or course) "no".